Summer Langone: M-W 6 PM to 9 PM

 |Company name||R&D costs||R&D costs/Sales|

-I find it fascinating to peek at basic financial and operational characteristics of a wide range of businesses.
+I find it fascinating to peek at the basic financial and operational characteristics of a wide range of businesses.
 It is a step towards making sense of businesses financially.
 This course is about sharing that fascination with you.

 Prerequisite: Any student who has taken the Core financial accounting course can take this course.